How to Remove Potterfun

 How to Remove Potterfun.com From Chrome

-Then go to Settings > Privacy and Security and click the Delete browsing data option.
+Next, go to Settings > Privacy and Security and select Delete browsing data.

-Make sure you are at the Advanced tab and check all the available data types: cached files, cookies, and other data that the hijacker might have used to maintain its presence.
+• Switch to the Advanced tab and select all data types, including cached files, cookies, and other site data that the hijacker may be using to stay active.

-Leave only that Passowords box unchecked.
-Then set the time period to All Time, and click Delete.
+• Set the time range to All Time, and click Delete.

 delete browser data chrome